timmo001/ESP8266-MQTT-PIR-Sensor/README.md

 ## Software Setup
 - Using Atom or VS Code, install [Platform IO](https://platformio.org/platformio-ide)
 - Once setup, install the `esp8266` embedded platform
 - Rename `src/setup-template.h` to `src/setup.h` and add your network, MQTT and lighting setup information.
 Take note of the `deviceName` you set.
-You will need this later to send MQTT messages.
+You will need this later to subscribe to MQTT messages.
 - Build the project (Ctrl+Alt+B) and check for any errors

   > If the build produces an error referencing dependencies, You will need to manually install these libraries: